ledgersmb/LedgerSMB/.github/ISSUE_TEMPLATE/new-release.md

 * [ ] Update Docker image README.md
   * [ ] Docker README listing available tags (on all branches!)
 * [ ] Change ledgersmb-docker default branch to the new stable release branch (this causes the 'latest' tag in docker to move to the new branch!)
+* [ ] Set the release date of the minor series in Changelog
 * [ ] Execute the final release procedure as with a regular (patch) release (but use a different release announcement text)

 ## Post release steps:

 * [ ] Add/update the release date
-  * [ ] Update the release date of the minor series in Changelog
   * [ ] On the supported items page: https://ledgersmb.org/faq/which-versions-do-you-support
+* [ ] Include the new release on the ledgersmb.org front page
 * [ ] Update https://ledgersmb.org/content/download to include the new release (and remove the old!)
       Update: "current stable release line is X.X."
 Update download, install, update url, "Docker Images" and "Keeping up with the latest developments" sections.